diegotorres03/web-components-repository/docs/lesson-2/section-3/steps.md

 Lets test on the browser!!

-We only need to refresh and win a couple of maches then navigate to the `game-log` page and we should see our log.
+We only need to refresh and win a couple of maches then navigate to the `score-log` page and we should see our log.

 The final version should look like this:
 ```html